|Home » TECHNOLOGY » Wind farm design » Factors affecting turbine location » Turbine loads|

 Separately from the issue of turbine spacing, turbine loads are also affected by:

-- ‘Natural’ turbulence caused by obstructions, topography, surface roughness and thermal effects
+- ‘Natural’ turbulence caused by obstructions, topography, surface roughness and thermal effects; and

 - Extreme winds